One-Way Ethernet Cable and Data Transfer

 Example

-The complete session in which a file with content “This is a test.” is transferred from client to server (over a one-way ethernet link) could look like the following:
+Here is an example of a complete session in which a file with content “This is a test.” is transferred from the secure server to client over a one-way ethernet link:

 cd /tmp